mahfuzur-mafu/mahfuzur-mafu/README.md

 I’m originally from Bangladesh 🇧🇩 and currently pursuing my Master’s in Data Science at the University of Helsinki 🇫🇮.
 🔍 I am passionate about leveraging data to drive actionable insights and solve complex problems.
 With a strong academic foundation and hands-on project experience, I’m dedicated to exploring innovative solutions in data analysis, machine learning, and interactive visualization.
-If you're willing to believe in potential, I’m ready to give it everything I’ve got.

-  💼 I’m actively seeking a data science or machine learning internship for 2025 to kick-start my career in building interpretable, real-world AI solutions that drive impact in energy, sustainability, and smart systems!</h3>
+  💼 I’m actively seeking a data science or machine learning internship for 2025 to kick-start my career in building interpretable, real-world AI solutions that drive impact in energy, sustainability, and smart systems.
+If you're willing to believe in potential, I’m ready to give it everything I’ve got.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mahfuzur-mafu&label=Profile%20views&color=0e75b6&style=flat" alt="mahfuzur-mafu" /> </p>